EpicEricEE/typst-plugins/src/number.typ

   assert.ne(match, none, message: "invalid number: " + value)
   let (value, upper, lower, combined, exponent) = match.captures

-  // If the combined error is given, use it for both upper and lower. if combined != none {
+  // If a combined error is given, use it for both upper and lower. if combined != none {
     upper = combined
     lower = combined